Murali-33/react_form_ReduxApplication/README.md

 Welcome to the React Redux Application with Post and Reactions!
 This application allows users to create posts with a title, select a user from a list, and add content.
 Additionally, users can react to posts with various emojis.

 Demo
-Check out the live demo: React Redux Application Demo
+Check out the live demo:https://murali-33.github.io/react_form_ReduxApplication/

 Features
 Create a Post: